 Ocean Beach isn’t often visited by tourists but is have loads of restaurants, bars, and interesting activities.
 My sister lives over there and it’s such a humble little oceanside town.
 She often takes me on walks but knows I’m not a huge fan of sand getting all in my shoes.
 So she takes me past the pier and to the cliffs where it is a little slippery and tricky to maneuver but it’s pretty and peaceful.

-You can bring your dog or significant other and chill out.
+You can bring your dog or significant other and chill out at one of the best dog beaches in San Diego.
 You can even eat up there but you absolutely need to clean up after yourself so that way our beautiful ocean continues to be beautiful.

 215 W. K Street (between 2nd and 3rd Street)